for my business

 Ensure you're covered with

-Covid-19 has driven rapid change to our daily routines as more and more people have been forced to work remotely.
+More people are working remotely.
 Our homes have become digital fortresses, simultaneously functioning as offices, schools and shopping malls.

 Unfortunately it seems that the spike in recent cybercrime statistics was likely exacerbated by the onset of the global pandemic, with South Africa appearing to be a cyberattack hotspot.